 One challenge to cooperative enterprise financing has been the conflict between traditional underwriting’s inclusion of personal collateral and the cooperative entity structure of sometimes many worker-owners who do not have majority ownership.
 Learn how financiers are overcoming this barrier through non-extractive financing, special loan pools, and ongoing technical assistance requirements.

 Panelists include: Brendan Martin, The Working World; Joe Marrafino, Cooperative Fund of New England; Alison Lingane, Project Equity.

 Session 3 – Cooperative Development & Transition Case Studies

 The age of Baby Boomer majority ownership of small business assets is coming to an end, and many of them are without succession plans.
 Conversions of employees to owners solves many of the needs of the original owners such as preserving their legacy, ensuring good future management from within, getting a fair price from a ready-made group of buyers, and sustaining jobs and economic activity in the community.
-We’ll also hear how start-ups are utilizing the cooperative model to their advantage.
+We’ll also hear how start-ups Butte Food Co-Op and Liberty Graphics are utilizing the cooperative model to their advantage.

-Panelists include: Angela Smith, North County SBDC-Ward Lumber; Brad Swanson, Maine SBDC; Julie Jacksha, Montana SBDC;
+Panelists include: Angela Smith, SUNY Canton SBDC; Brad Swanson, Maine SBDC; Julie Jacksha, Montana SBDC;

 Learn more about the SBDCNet’s market research services for SBDCs here.
 Learn more about Frank Cetera here. *Participation in all sessions isn’t required but is strongly encouraged.
 Registration for each of the 3 sessions must be completed at the individual links above using your official SBDC email address (this will be used to verify SBDC affiliation).
 Make sure to register for each of the 3 sessions you would like to attend.